open-component-model/repository-template/README.md

 # SAP Repository Template

 Default templates for SAP open source repositories, including LICENSE, .reuse/dep5, Code of Conduct, etc...
 All repositories on github.com/SAP will be created based on this template.
+Since the Open Component Model is mainly developed in Golang, there is a Go specific File `.golangci.yaml` that can, but does not have to be removed after copy.

 ## To-Do